 Creating Workforce-Aligned Programs with Professional Certificates

-Micro-credentialing, or stackable certificates, has been cited repeatedly as one of the biggest trends to inspire academic innovation in higher education.
+Mirco-credentialing, or stackable certificates, has been cited repeatedly as one of the biggest trends to inspire academic innovation in higher education.
 Workforce-aligned programs allow institutions to:

 - be highly responsive to changing professional trends